wlads/reefpoints/source/posts/2014-12-28-lessons-learned-three-years-running-a-software-consultancy.md

 We have a goal of expanding our team to over 25 by the end of 2015.
 I would actually prefer to be closer to 30.
-Our hiring will be focused on Sr level talent for engineering, design, and UX.
+Our hiring will be focused on Senior Level talent for engineering, design, and UX.
 We're always interested in [hearing from great people, get in touch if you're interested](mailto:jobs@dockyard.com).